codio/site/source/docs/feature-roundup.html.markdown

 Here is a full list of all important Codio features.
 Codio packs a lot of features and so take a moment to scroll through and see what we've got.

 #Command Bar
-[Full documentation.](/docs/command-bar) The Command Bar let's you access almost every Codio command with a single keyboards shortcut.
+[Full documentation.](/docs/command-bar) The Command Bar lets you access almost every Codio command with a single keyboard shortcut.
 You simply type the command you want to run and it autocompletes the list for you.
 It's a great place to look up keyboard shortcuts without having to explore the menu or documentation.

 ![command bar](/img/docs/command-bar.png)